GRESB/api-docs/source/includes/_asset-responses.md

 ## Show Asset-Level Data

-View asset-level data already present for the entity with a get request to:
+View asset-level data already present for the entity with a `GET` request to:

 `GET /api/entities/:entity_id/asset_level_data`